What caused the Cold War?

 In the aftermath of World War II, the world was divided between two superpowers: the United States and the Soviet Union.
 This division led to a Cold War that would last for over four decades.

-At wartime conferences in Yalta and Potsdam, the leaders of these nations attempted to construct a peaceful post-war world – but this was thwarted by competing interests, mistrust, and broken promises.
+It was at the wartime conferences in Yalta and Potsdam that the leaders of these nations attempted to construct a peaceful post-war world – but this was thwarted by competing interests, mistrust, and broken promises.

 Below, we will take a closer look at these events and explore the origins of the Cold War.